2017 Valan International Cargo Charter Antonov An-26 crash

 On 14 October 2017, an Antonov An-26 transport aircraft of Valan International Cargo Charter crashed shortly before it was due to land at Félix-Houphouët-Boigny International Airport, Abidjan, Ivory Coast.
 Four of the ten people on board were killed.

 Accident

-A survivor rescued on the beach by the Ivorian firefighters.

 The aircraft was operating a flight from Ouagadougou Airport, Burkina Faso to Félix Houphouët Boigny International Airport, Abidjan.
 It crashed on the coast of the Ivory Coast shortly before landing.
 It broke in two during the accident.
 It was carrying six Moldovan crew and four French Army personnel.
-Four crew were killed.
+Three crew members were killed along with one passenger.
 One of the six survivors was seriously injured.
 The aircraft had been chartered by the French Army and was operating in support of Operation Barkhane.
 The injured were transferred to the Port-Bouet camp for treatment.
 A thunderstorm was reported in the area at the time of the accident, about 08:30 local time (UTC).